Transcendence and linear relations of $1$-periods: Values of Hypergeometric Functions

-Hence the possible values for $\delta(M)$ in the CM-case are $16$, $14$, $12$, $10$.
-This contrasts with $18$ in the non-CM case.

-\section{Values of hypergeometric functions}
+\begin{cor} The possible values for $\delta(M)$ in the CM-case are $16$ when neither neither $L$ nor $X(T)$ are $K$-stable, $14$ if one of $L$ and $X(T)$ is $K$-stable, $12$ if both are $K$-stable, but $M$ is not saturated, and $10$ if $M$ is saturated. \end{cor}

+\chapter{Values of Hypergeometric Functions}

 We review how our knowledge on periods of curves and $1$-motives can also be used to deduce transcendence results for certain values of hypergeometric functions.
+The result in the elliptic case can be found as a special case of Wolfart's publication \cite{wolfart} or in \cite{chudchud} by Chudnovsky--Chudnovsky.

+More generally it is well-known that values of hypergeometric functions can be expressed as quotient of two abelian integrals, in general of the second kind.
+This leads to a period relation between the two periods of the second kind with the hypergeometric function as coefficient.
+Algebraic values of the hypergeometric function provide linear relations between the two periods periods with algebraic coefficients.
+This cannot be true in general and leads to special points on certain Shimura varietiea as explained very carefully in Chapter~5 of Tretkoff's beautiful monograph \cite{tretkoff}.

-The result can be found as a special case of Wolfart's \cite{wolfart}.
-We explain the method because it should generalise to many other cases.
+We explain the method because we think that it should generalise to many other interesting cases.